angelocurti/LLM-RL4CodeOpt/README.md

 # LLM-RL4CodeOpt
-This repository contains all the material related to my master thesis called "LLMs for Code Optimization".
-During my work I fine-tuned 3 different LLMs: Code T5 plus, WizardCoder and StarCoder.
-I employed two differente appproaches(SFT, RLFT) to create models capable to optimize chunks of code.
+This repository contains all the material related to my Master's thesis "LLMs for Code Optimization."
+Throughout my work, I explored the application of LLM to code optimization task.
+I fine-tuned two different models, CodeT5-Plus and StarCoder, using two distinct approaches: Supervised Fine-Tuning (SFT) and Reinforcement Learning-based Fine-Tuning (RLFT).
+The goal was to develop models capable of optimizing code snippets.

 ## Dataset
-This folder contains the datasets used during the project and a data loader designed for efficient loading of the data.
-It includes both optimized and non-optimized code examples, with annotations used during the training process.
-The data loader script is designed to handle large datasets and ensure smooth feeding of data into the fine-tuning pipeline.
+The dataset/ directory contains all data used during the thesis project.
+It includes both optimized and non-optimized code samples.
+A custom-built data loader is provided to efficiently handle large datasets and ensure smooth and scalable loading for fine-tuning tasks.

-## SFT
+## SFT (Supervised Fine-Tuning)
-This folder contains the code related to the supervised fine-tuning (SFT) of the different LLMs.
-Supervised fine-tuning is done using labeled datasets where the models are trained on specific code optimization tasks with ground truth examples.
-For each model there is a separate script which takes care of loading the datasets, configuring the model, and fine-tuning the model on the target tasks.
+The SFT/ directory contains scripts for the Supervised Fine-Tuning of the two LLMs.

-## RLFT
+## RLFT (Reinforcement Learning-based Fine-Tuning)
-This folder contains the code for RL-based fine-tuning of the different LLMs.
-The models are fine-tuned using reinforcement learning(PPO), with rewards given based on the optimization performance.
-This method is more dynamic compared to supervised fine-tuning and adapts the model to give better code optimization results iteratively.
-The main scripts in this folder implements the RL pipeline, including reward calculation and policy update.
+The RLFT/ directory contains the implementation for Reinforcement Learning-based Fine-Tuning.
+This approach fine-tunes the models using the Proximal Policy Optimization (PPO) algorithm, where signal rewards, derived from execution feedback, guide the learning process.